Matt-Hornsby/ham_study/README.md

 # HamStudy

 This will eventually be an app that gives easy access to the US ham radio exam tests.
-The intent is to tie it into a slack/irc/whatever bot using something like [Hedwig](https://github.com/hedwig-im).
+The intent is to tie it into a slack/irc/packet radio bot using something like [Hedwig](https://github.com/hedwig-im).

 Right now it just parses the extra exam questions into a struct.
 There's a couple of helper methods right now but not much else yet.